 By definition, “advice” is a recommendation to someone about a prudent course of action to improve their situation or achieve their goals, which by its very nature is delivered by the advice-giver in the interests of the person receiving the advice.
 As a result, professionals from law to medicine to accounting to investment advisers have long imposed a “fiduciary” duty of professional advice-givers to provide advice in the best interests of the person receiving that advice.

-Since 2008, CFP professionals have similarly been required to provide fiduciary advice in the best interests of their clients… but only to the extent they were actually doing Financial Planning (or material elements of Financial Planning), as simply being a CFP professional did not necessarily trigger a fiduciary obligation (to the extent that the CFP certificant was implementing or selling a product without providing broader financial planning advice).
+Since 2008, CFP® professionals have similarly been required to provide fiduciary advice in the best interests of their clients… but only to the extent they were actually doing Financial Planning (or material elements of Financial Planning), as simply being a CFP® professional did not necessarily trigger a fiduciary obligation (to the extent that the CFP® professional was implementing or selling a product without providing broader financial planning advice).

-In turn, the CFP Board’s new Standards of Conduct require that CFP professionals meet both a Duty of Loyalty (to put the client’s interests ahead of their own) and a Duty of Care (to act with the care, skill, prudence, and diligence of a professional), while still following their fundamental Duty to Follow Client Instructions (even in situations where clients choose and ask the CFP professional to implement a course of action that the advisor did not recommend).
-And to the extent that Material Conflicts of Interest are present, they must be disclosed by the CFP professional (even if the CFP Professional’s Firm does not impose such requirements).
+In turn, CFP Board’s new Code and Standards require that CFP® professionals meet both a Duty of Loyalty (to put the client’s interests ahead of their own) and a Duty of Care (to act with the care, skill, prudence, and diligence of a professional), while still following their fundamental Duty to Follow Client Instructions (even in situations where clients choose and ask the CFP® professional to implement a course of action that the advisor did not recommend).
+And to the extent that Material Conflicts of Interest are present, they must be disclosed by the CFP® professional (even if the CFP® professional’s Firm does not impose such requirements).

-Ultimately, CFP professionals that fail to adhere to the CFP Board’s fiduciary and other Duties to Clients (and the associated Financial Planning Practice Standards when delivering financial planning advice) may be subject to disciplinary action, including a Private Censure, Public Letter of Admonition, suspension, or even permanent revocation of the CFP marks.
-Which, notably, may apply even to CFP professionals who otherwise adhere to other regulators’ lesser standards!
+Ultimately, CFP® professionals that fail to adhere to CFP Board’s fiduciary and other Duties to Clients (and the associated Financial Planning Practice Standards when delivering financial planning) may be subject to disciplinary action, including a Private Censure, Public Censure, suspension, or even permanent revocation of the CFP® marks.
+Which, notably, may apply even to CFP® professionals who otherwise adhere to other regulators’ lesser standards!

 New CFP Board Code Of Ethics And Standards Of Conduct